Written by Don Hamstre from Schiavi di Don

 The Travels of Fujimoto

-In this column, the famous Fujimoto Masaaki travels around the world to visit the nicest places on the OCM Calender.
-Right now, he is still busy travelling, but in our upcoming editions, our reporter Finz will tell you his special stories!
+In this column, the famous Fujimoto Masaaki travels around the world to visit the nicest places on the OCM Calendar.
+First off, he shows us a well-beloved part of his own home nation!

 The Dark Side